Ratatouille-Whiskers/Ratatouille-Whisker/README.md

 <!-- ## General Testing
 ## Troubleshooting Guide -->
+## Related Work

+[Calibration Platform](https://github.com/FoR-Group1/OpenWhisker/tree/main/calibration_platform) - 3D Printer Based Open Source Calibration
+Platform for Whisker Sensors.

+**DISCLAIMER: This platform has not been tested with the design presented in this repo, therefore modification may be required to use it for this design.**

 ## How to Contribute?

 Feel free to fork this repo and submit pull requests!